Castle on the Hudson: Plot

-Tommy Gordon (John Garfield), a cocky, arrogant career thief, is nailed by New York City authorities after pulling a big heist.
+Tommy Gordon, a cocky, arrogant career thief, is nailed by New York City authorities after pulling a big heist.
 He is sentenced to a minimum seven years at the state prison in Ossining, aka Sing Sing, on the shores of the Hudson River.
-There, he meets prison warden Walter Long (Pat O'Brien), to whom he takes an immediate dislike.
+There, he meets prison warden Walter Long, to whom he takes an immediate dislike.
 It takes months, but Tommy finally settles into the dull routine of prison life.

 If there is one rule that the superstitious Tommy Gordon has always obeyed, it's "never pull a job on a Saturday."
-So when fellow inmate Steve Rockford (Burgess Meredith) invites Tommy to join him in a planned weekend breakout, he declines.
+So when fellow inmate Steve Rockford invites Tommy to join him in a planned weekend breakout, he declines.
 Sure enough, Rockford's escape attempt goes awry, and he dies.
 Afterwards, Warden Long learns of Tommy's refusal to collaborate with Rockford.
-So later, when he receives news that Tommy's girlfriend, Kay Manners (Ann Sheridan), is seriously ill, he offers Tommy temporary unsupervised parole, just long enough to visit Kay.
+So later, when he receives news that Tommy's girlfriend, Kay Manners, is seriously ill, he offers Tommy temporary unsupervised parole, just long enough to visit Kay.
 Despite the parole's taking place on a Saturday, Gordon gratefully accedes.

 Once in New York, however, Tommy gets into an altercation with his shyster lawyer, who is shot dead by a sick, convalescing Kay.
 Though he is innocent of the crime, Tommy decides to protect Kay by taking the blame for the shooting.
 Upon returning to Sing Sing, he greets the warden with a fake confession.
 A courtroom trial follows, where despite Kay's objections, Tommy is convicted and sentenced to the electric chair.
 Unlike many of his death-row companions who panic and break down as their appointment with fate approaches, Tommy faces up to the consequences of his decision.
 In the end, he calmly walks the last mile to his execution, accompanied by a solemn Warden Long and the prison's chaplain.